koliseoapi/help/content/agenda/agenda.md

 <img alt="The rendered agenda" class="illustration" style="max-width: 40rem" src="/img/screenshots/talks/laptop.svg">

-Your attendees can now bookmark their favorite talks, which can be used to identify the most interesting topics.
-When feedback is enabled, they can introduce reviews of the talks too.
+Your attendees can now bookmark their favorite sessions, which can be used to identify the most interesting topics.
+When feedback is enabled, they can introduce reviews of the sessions too.

 <aside class="note">
 Your agenda is available without an Internet connection with any Android or iPhone browser with Chrome, Firefox or Safari.
 This feature requires support for Service Workers.